Modern Southern$$$$downtown

 Tip: Book on Resy.
 Walk-up bar seats serve the full menu.

 Renzo in Charleston runs wood-fired pizzas and a natural-wine list out of an industrial spot on Huger Street since 2018.
-The Faculty Lounge team's first full-service restaurant.
+Located in Upper Peninsula.

 Signature: Wood-fired pizza, Burrata and chicories